mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ### Accepted Values for Device De-Registration Request
 ```
 env - Allowed values are Staging| Developer| Pre-Production | Production
-deviceCode - This is the device code issued by MOSIP server post registration.
+deviceCode - This is the device code issued by the MOSIP server post-registration.
 This will be in UUID RFC4122 Version 4 format.
-Once device is registered the device code needs to be set in the device.
+Once the device is registered the device code needs to be set in the device.
 isItForRegistrationDevice - It is set as true when it is a registration device and false when it is an authentication device.
 ```